Request a Demo Search

 Event

-Many volunteers help out with major nonprofit-hosted events, such as concerts, festivals, conferences, and fundraisers.
-You may need a larger team for these types of events to set up your event space, run activities, and provide assistance to guests.
+Many volunteers help with major nonprofit-hosted events, such as concerts, festivals, conferences, and fundraisers.
+For these events, you may need a larger team to set up the space, run activities, and assist guests.

-No matter what type of volunteering your organization offers, ensure you provide your volunteers with constant support and encouragement!
-Your volunteers make a major difference in your community and deserve to be recognized for their contributions.
+No matter what type of volunteering your organization offers, ensure you provide your volunteers with constant support and encouragement.
+Your volunteers make a significant difference in your community and deserve to be recognized for their contributions.

 Why is volunteerism important?

-Volunteers offer crucial support during both times of crisis and times of peace.
-Many nonprofits wouldn’t be able to operate without the help of volunteers.
+Volunteers offer crucial support during crises and times of peace.
+Many nonprofits wouldn’t be able to operate without their help.
 Plus, volunteer time is incredibly valuable—the estimated value of each volunteer hour contributed in the United States is $33.49!

 Volunteerism doesn’t just offer benefits to nonprofits and other community organizations.
 It also benefits the volunteers themselves.
 Volunteering is linked to improved mental and physical health outcomes.
 It can also offer other benefits like:

-- Strengthening communities.
-Your volunteers offer their time and skills to support your organization and local community.
-Volunteers who are regularly seen around your community helping local residents can bring people together and strengthen support for your nonprofit.
+• Strengthening communities.
+Volunteers offer their time and skills to support your organization and local community.
+When they’re regularly seen around your community helping local residents, they can bring people together and strengthen support for your nonprofit.

-- Teaching volunteers valuable life skills.
+• Teaching volunteers valuable life skills.
 Volunteering allows participants to gain new skills and knowledge in areas that interest them.
-They can network with new people and practice important skills that will be useful in the workplace, such as skills related to leadership, project planning, and task management.
+They can network with new people and practice essential skills that will be useful in the workplace, such as skills related to leadership, project planning, and task management.
 Plus, volunteer positions look great on volunteers’ resumes and will help them prepare for future opportunities.

-- Gain new knowledge.
-Your volunteer programs create opportunities to bring like-minded people together and learn from individuals from different walks of life.
+• Gain new knowledge.
+Your volunteer programs create opportunities to unite like-minded people and learn from individuals from different walks of life.
 This is an excellent way to expand your volunteers’ understanding of others in their communities.
-It also helps you, as a volunteer manager, to learn along the way as well!
+It also helps you, as a volunteer manager, to learn along the way!

-- Boost donations.
-Nonprofits that run effective volunteer programs where volunteers are motivated, happy, and engaged can also earn donations as volunteers often give to the nonprofits they support.
-When volunteers have a great experience, they’ll be much more likely to contribute monetary donations alongside the gift of their time and energy
+• Boost donations.
+Nonprofits that run effective volunteer programs where volunteers are motivated, happy, and engaged can also earn donations, as volunteers often give to the nonprofits they support.
+Studies have shown that 79% of those who volunteer with a nonprofit also donate to that organization.
+When volunteers have a great experience, they’ll be much more likely to contribute monetary donations alongside the gift of their time and energy.

 How to incentivize volunteerism

-If you’re a volunteer coordinator or nonprofit professional looking for volunteers, there are a few simple things you can do to inspire greater volunteerism in your community.
-Let’s take a look at a few:
+If you’re a volunteer coordinator or nonprofit professional looking for volunteers, there are a few simple things you can do to inspire greater volunteerism in your community:

-- Make it easy for volunteers to find your opportunities and register.
+• Make it easy for volunteers to find your opportunities and register.
 Get your opportunities in front of the right audience with a strong marketing strategy.
-Use your volunteer management system to create a streamlined sign-up process for new volunteers that lets you review applications and start assigning shifts right away.
+Share events on social media, email, and your website’s blog.
+Use your volunteer management system to create a streamlined sign-up process for new volunteers that lets you review applications and assign shifts immediately.

-- Offer tangible benefits.
+• Offer tangible benefits.
 While volunteers don’t expect anything in return for their work, you should still explain what benefits your nonprofit can provide.
-These benefits might include valuable training opportunities, leadership development, social/networking events, or free merchandise, such as t-shirts.
+These benefits might include valuable training opportunities, leadership development, social/networking events, or free merchandise like t-shirts.

-- Say thank you often.
+• Say thank you often.
 Let volunteers know how much you appreciate their support by sending frequent thank you emails and letters and getting creative with unique appreciation ideas.
+These include gifts like tote bags, potted plants, and water bottles, or experiences like volunteer appreciation parties.

-These are all effective ways to make your volunteers feel special!
-From offering a seamless registration process to giving tangible incentives and expressing appreciation for your volunteers’ hard work, there are plenty of ways to ensure your volunteers feel content and satisfied.
+There are plenty of ways to ensure your volunteers feel content and satisfied, from offering a seamless registration process to giving tangible incentives and expressing appreciation for their hard work.

 In conclusion

-Now that you’ve explored what volunteerism is, its history, the different types of volunteerism, and why it’s important, it’s time to start brainstorming how you can provide an excellent experience for your volunteers that they will remember for a lifetime!
+Now that you’ve explored volunteerism, its history, the different types of volunteerism, and why it’s important, it’s time to start brainstorming how you can provide an excellent experience for your volunteers that they will remember for a lifetime!

 When your volunteers enjoy engaging with your organization, they’ll want to continue putting their best foot forward and donating their time.
-This is why it’s essential to plan out your volunteer program effectively and offer the type of experience your supporters are looking for.
-Good luck!
+This is why it’s essential to plan out your volunteer program effectively and offer the type of experience your supporters seek.

 Comments